Mestuq/AI_YT_beta/README.md

 Because of that I don't think that, there are bad results, considering that the "tags" is not most important indicator of video popularity.

-I prefere to consider both models during choosing tags to paste into my videos, because i dont know of how exactly Youtube alghoritm works.
+I prefere to consider both models during choosing tags, because i dont know of how exactly Youtube alghoritm works.
+It is a pretty good tool to inspire yourself when selecting tags and learning from it.

 ## Steps